Male and Female Breasts or Boobs and Mainstream Society

-Breasts – Most people have them, not everyone loves them but American culture clearly attaches a lot of importance to them.
+Most people have breasts.
+Not everyone loves them but American culture clearly attaches a lot of importance to them.

 There exists an infatuation with female breasts in particular.
 This is evidenced in part by the many slang names we have for them – boobs, tata’s, jugs, knockers, honkers, hooters, fun bags and the list goes on.